ntoll/ntoll.github.io/posts/why-computers-3.md

 ![Transistor on a microchip](/images/transistor_on_chip.png)

-Back to the "not" circuit: remember that electricity will always flow the shortest way to "ground" (for instance via a lightning rod)?
+Back to the "not" circuit: remember that electricity will always flow the shortest way to "ground" (for instance via a lightning rod).
 The following (very simplified) circuit diagram shows how a transistor and ground is used to make something that behaves like a logical "not".

 On the left, the button labelled "A" is attached to the "gate" of the transistor.
-Since the button is off (representing false) then current is unable to pass through the transistor.
+Since the button is off (representing false) then current is unable to pass through the transistor to ground.
 As a result, the electrical current (in red) flows through the lamp to illuminate it (representing true).
 On the right, the button is on (in green, representing voltage applied to the transistor's "gate").
 The current is now able to flow through the transister from the "source" to the "drain" and then to ground (so no current flows to the bulb to illuminate it).

 ![Not circuit](/images/not_circuit.png)